 This then gives way to the snowy mountains of the Laurentians, popular resort country, while down south is the urban sprawl of Canada's French-speaking cities and the rolling pastures of the farmlands.
 Quebec has 22 national parks and a variety of stunningly beautiful natural landmarks, including Montmorency Falls outside of Quebec City and the Gaspé Peninsula on the St Lawrence River.

 Quebec has a uniquely French flavour, remaining the only North American region to preserve its Francophone identity.
-In Quebec French is the official language and is spoken by more than 80 percent of the population.
-For decades the province has been dogged by political battles regarding secession, but currently moves to turn Quebec into a sovereign state have been put on the back-burner in favour of concentrating on economic development.
+In Quebec, French is the official language and is spoken by more than 80 percent of the population.
+For decades the province has been dogged by political battles regarding secession, but moves to turn Quebec into a sovereign state have currently been put on the back-burner in favour of concentrating on economic development.

-Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
+Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.